 - Encouraging consistent staff assignments to build relationships with residents

-- Promoting a culture of respect and dignity for residents
+- Fostering a culture of dignity and respect for residents is essential.

 Choosing a Nursing Home: What to Consider